UCLA-VAST/recut/README.md

 If your components have path breaks it is recommended to use the flags `--min-window` or `--expand-window` this will increase the output window sizes in attempt to capture all the branch extensions or surrounding context for proofreading.

 #### Outputs
 Within the directory `recut` is invoked from, a new folder named `run-1` will be created which contains a set of folders for each connected component connected to at least 1 seed point.
-The folders prepended with `a-multi...` contain multiple somas (seed points), therefore these particular folders contain multiple SWC files (trees) within them.
+The folders prepended with `a-multi...` contain multiple cell bodies (seed points), therefore these particular folders contain multiple SWC files (trees) within them.
 If you ran the reconstruction passing different images to `--output-windows` these folders will also contain compressed tiff volumes for the bounding box of all trees within the component for proofreading or training.
 You can do further analysis or run quality control on these outputs if you install [StdSwc](http://neuromorpho.org/StdSwc1.21.jsp) and run `[recut_root_dir]/scripts/batch-std-swc.sh run-1` for the run directory generated.
 For each tree in the run directory a new corresponding text file will be placed alongside it logging any warnings for the proofreader.
 These logs are prepended with `stdlog-...`.

 #### Reconstruction from known seeds
 We recommend allowing Recut to find seeds automatically, but its still possible to pass in custom seeds for a particular run.
-If you've created a point grid for an image, for example named `point.vdb`, the following would reconstruct the image based off of a directory of files which note the coordinates of starting locations (somas).
+If you've created a point grid for an image, for example named `point.vdb`, the following would reconstruct the image based off of a directory of files which note the coordinates of starting locations (seeds).
 This directory in the following example is shown as `marker_files`:
 ```
 recut point.vdb --seeds marker_files
 ```

 #### Training Labels
 The output windows generated by Recut can also be used to (re)train new neural network models using the script in `recut/pipeline/python/train_model.py`.
 By default this script expects 16-bit 2D series grayscale window crops with corresponding 8-bit RGB TIFFs to assign a class label.
-For our usages so far a red value of 255 indicates a voxel of a soma, and a green value of 255 indicates a voxel of a neurite in the corresponding image.
+For our usages so far a red value of 255 indicates a voxel of a seed, and a green value of 255 indicates a voxel of a neurite in the corresponding image.
 Both sets of image and label files are used for training but the creation of these windows is simplified by specifying `--output-type labels` like so:

 `recut point.vdb --seeds marker_files --output-windows uint8.vdb --output-type labels --voxel-size 1 1 1`